 Beach crowds: January is the start of the high season in Miami and the last chance to take advantage of lower crowds before the spring.
 But always remember, it is Florida, so beaches are always going to be somewhat crowded when the weather is pleasant.

-Good to know: Even though South Beach and Miami Beach are the most popular beaches in Miami, there are lesser-known and uncrowded beaches in the area as well.
-So, if you want some quiet time, you can always find a peaceful spot where it’s not busy.
+Good to know: Even though South Beach and Miami Beach are the most popular beaches in Miami, there are also lesser-known and uncrowded beach areas.
+So, if you want some quiet time, you can always find a peaceful spot where it’s not too busy.

 January tends to be a very cost-efficient month when visiting Miami.
 While there is a lot happening, it is also the first month after the holidays.
 The demand is lower due to fewer vacationers and typically cooler weather.